megalut/megalut/runs/great3/README.md

 About
 =====

-Code in here might be useful to play with GREAT3, but is not meant (i.e., does not have the quality) to be reused for other purposes or surveys.
+This code illustrates the use of MegaLUT on GREAT3 data and reproduces the related figures from our paper.
+The scripts might be useful to play with GREAT3, but are not meant and do not have the quality to be reused for other purposes or surveys.

-This code illustrates the use of MegaLUT on GREAT3 data and reproduces the figures from our paper.
 We focus on the constant-shear single-epoch constant-PSF branches, but running on the corresponding variable-shear branches is equally simple.

 A goal of this "pipeline" is to remain flexible enough to allow for easy experimentation.
 It should be relatively easy to test and compare different settings.